Ai-Caustic/Responsive-Footer/README.md

 # Responsive-Footer

-This is a responsive footer template built with html css and js?
+This is a responsive footer template built with Html, Css and js?